 - Once the car starts, remove the clamps in reverse order, black clamp from the grounded surface, black clamp from the good battery’s negative post, red clamp from the dead battery, red clamp from the good battery.

-A dead battery is the next most common reason why your car won’t start.
-So here are the ways to replace it to a new one.
+A dead car battery is the next most common reason why your car won’t start.
+You can easily solve this problem by replacing your car battery with a new one.

-- Remove the old car battery by removing the negative cable from the negative terminal—the one with the minus sign and remove the positive one from the positive terminal which has the plus sign.
-If you are using a metal tool, make sure it does not contact the terminal as that can cause it to spark.
+- Remove the old car battery by removing the negative cable from the negative terminal (the one with the “-” sign and remove the positive one from the positive terminal (the one with the “+”).
+If you are using a metal tool, make sure it does not get in contact with the terminal as that can cause a spark.